SteveLauC/Notes/database/CMU15-445-2021-fall/lecture3.md

    1. how the dbms represents the database in the disk file(letcture 3)
-   2. how the dbms manages its memory and move data back and forth from the disk (between the disk file and the buffer pool)(lecture 4)
+   2. how the dbms manages its memory and move data back and forth from the disk (between the disk file and the buffer pool)(lecture 5)

 4. file layout(what the disk file looks)

-   1. Some dbms stores the whole database as a single file(like sqlite), whereas others store things across multiple files cause there is a max file limitation and you don't wanna hit it.
+   1. Some dbms stores the whole database as a single file(like sqlite), whereas others store things across multiple files cause there is a max file size limitation and you don't wanna hit it.

    2. The OS knows nothing about the database disk file, it is just a normal binary file.